 I jumped at the chance to photograph Elkie Brooks for You magazine.
 Myself and Liz Jones met Elkie in Lincolnshire whilst she was touring with her new album ‘Pearls’ and set up a makeshift studio.
 Elkie was surprisingly shy in front of the camera which only made her all the more endearing.
 She belted out a few notes whilst being photographed and blew us all away with the power of her voice.
 I’ve been listening to her at full blast in my car ever since.
-Elkie’s ‘Pearls a singer’ has got to be one of the best songs ever and she only gets better with age – listen here!
+Elkie’s ‘Pearls a singer’ has got to be one of the best songs ever.
+She only gets better with age – listen here!

 A job to get my teeth stuck into now, working with Dan and Adam from SMRS, for B&Q’s recruitment site.
 Our first day was spent in the Watford store illustrating the day to day lives of B&Q employees with reportage style photography.
 Paul and crew from Thunder and Lightning covered the video side and interviews.
 My job was made easy as the B&Q staff were keen to help with the photography (mostly – some tried to hide).